RedisTimeSeries/RedisTimeSeries/docs/commands/ts.queryindex.md

 2) "telemetry:kitchen:temperature"
 {{< / highlight >}}

-To monitor all the keys for temperature, use this query:
+To retrieve the keys of all time series representing sensors that measure temperature, use this query:

 {{< highlight bash >}}
 127.0.0.1:6379> TS.QUERYINDEX type=temperature